bottkars/PPDM-pwsh/README.md

 ﻿# PPDM-pwsh

-## :heart: Powershell Modules for DellEMC PowerProtect DataManager API :love:
+## :heart: Powershell Modules for DellEMC PowerProtect DataManager API :heart:

 :sunrise: This is a Pre-Release Version :sunrise: